googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 easier to get smooth variation if an angle is specified directly than when using trigonometric functions to derive matrix elements.

+NOTE: If representation of rotation directly as an angle is preferred but higher precision is required to specify a center of rotation, a chained sequence of transforms can be used.
+For example, a PaintTransform can be used to align the origin to the desired center of rotation, then PaintRotate can be used for the desired rotation, and a second PaintTransform can be used to reset the origin.

 When combining the transform effect of a PaintRotate table (or variants) with other transforms, the result shall be the same as if the rotation were represented using an equivalent matrix or sequence of matrices.